hashicorp/packer/website/source/guides/packer-on-cicd/building-virtualbox-image.html.md

 This guide walks through the process of building a VirtualBox image using Packer on a new TeamCity Agent.
 Before getting started you should have access to a TeamCity Server.

-The Packer VirtualBox builder requires access to VirtualBox.
-VirtualBox should run on a bare-metal machine, as virtual machines should not run inside other virtual machines.
+The Packer VirtualBox builder requires access to VirtualBox, which needs to run on a bare-metal machine as virtualization is generally not supported on cloud instances.
 This is also true for the [VMWare](https://www.packer.io/docs/builders/vmware.html) and the [QEMU](https://www.packer.io/docs/builders/qemu.html) Packer builders.

 ## 1. Provision a Bare-metal Machine